mui/toolpad/docs/data/toolpad/building-ui/datagrid-component.md

 ## Customizing cell rendering

-By default you can render json data using DataGrid component and it will automatically recognize most of the data types.
-However sometimes it might not be enough and for that reason we provide the option to render custom components inside a datagrid.
+By default, you can render JSON data using the Data Grid component and it will automatically recognize most of the data types.
+If this isn't sufficient, you can also render custom components inside the Data Grid.

 ### Creating custom component